ytsruh/homethings/README.md

 ### 0.6

-- Switched to MySQL & Prisma
+- Switched to Postgres & Prisma
 - Upgraded to Next 13

 ### 0.5